Chatterino/chatterino2/docs/wip-plugins.md

 ##### `DateTime:to_local()`

-Returns a copy of this datetime converted to the user's local/system timezone.
+Returns a copy of this datetime converted to the user's local timezone.
+A local time is represented without a timezone.
+That is `1970-01-01T00:00:00` is a local time but `1970-01-01T00:00:00Z` is not.

 ##### `DateTime:to_utc()`